gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

   <li>Install version 0.5.3 using the <strong>Install CLI</strong> instructions in the dropdown in the upper left hand corner of the 1.10 DC/OS GUI.</li>
   </ul>
 <strong>Note:</strong> CLI version 0.5.3 is not compatible with DC/OS 1.9.</li>
-<li>If you cannot access marathon and you see <code>the trustAnchors parameter must be non-empty</code> in the logs, restart Marathon.
+<li>If you cannot access Marathon and you see <code>the trustAnchors parameter must be non-empty</code> in the logs, restart Marathon.
 Restart Marathon by entering the following command on the master node with the leading Marathon master: <code>sudo systemctl restart dcos-marathon.service</code>.</li>
 </ul>

 Please try out the new features and updated data services.
 Provide any feedback through Jira: https://jira.dcos.io.